Best Low-Cost AI Robo-Advisor Alternatives in 2026

 Is Walnut an investment adviser?

 No. Walnut is informational and is not an investment adviser.
-It helps you research your connected holdings, frames each position against the S&P 500, and can build a thematic basket, but it does not manage your money for a fee and the decision and any trade are always yours.
+It helps you research your connected holdings, frames each position against the S&P 500, and can build a focused portfolio, but it does not manage your money for a fee and the decision and any trade are always yours.
 Pricing and features change, so verify current details on each provider’s site before deciding.

 Walnut is informational and is not an investment adviser.
 App features, pricing, and availability change; verify current details on each provider's site before deciding.
 Nothing on this page is a recommendation to buy, sell, or hold any security or to use any particular product.